Azhar Qayyum

-Chaudhry Azhar Qayyum Nahra (اظہر قیوم نہرہ; born 1 January 1977) is a Pakistani politician who has been a member of the National Assembly of Pakistan, since August 2018.
+Chaudhry Azhar Qayyum Nahra (اظہر قیوم نہرہ; born 1 January 1977) is a Pakistani politician who had been a member of the National Assembly of Pakistan from August 2018 till August 2023.
 Previously, he was a member of the National Assembly from June 2013 to May 2018.

 Early life

 He was born on 1 January 1977.

 Political career

 He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-100 (Gujranwala-VI) in by-elections held in 2010, but was unsuccessful.
 He received 61,818 votes and lost the seat to Chaudry Tussadiq Masud Khan.
-The seat was fallen vacant due to the resignation of Muddasir Qayyum Nahra.
+The seat had fallen vacant due to the resignation of Muddasir Qayyum Nahra.

-He was elected to the National Assembly as a candidate of PML-N from Constituency NA-100 (Gujranwala-VI) in 2013 Pakistani general election.
+He was elected to the National Assembly as a candidate of PML-N from Constituency NA-100 (Gujranwala-VI) in the 2013 Pakistani general election.
 He received 89,826 votes and defeated an independent candidate, Chaudhry Bilal Ijaz.
 During his tenure as Member of the National Assembly, he served as the Federal Parliamentary Secretary for Water and Power.
 In October 2017, he was made Federal Parliamentary Secretary for Postal Services.

-He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-84 (Gujranwala-VI) in 2018 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PTI from Constituency NA-84 (Gujranwala-VI) in the 2018 Pakistani general election and defeated Chaudhry Bilal Ijaz for the third time consecutively.